-Wharton’s Olivia Mitchell on America’s new post-COVID retirement outlook: an Inquirer Q&A
+Wharton’s Olivia Mitchell on America’s new post-COVID retirement outlook: An Inquirer Q&A

 First, the federal income tax deadline for filing 2019 tax returns was moved from April 15 to July 15, 2020.
 The deadline for making 2019 IRA contributions also moved to Wednesday, July 15, 2020.

-This year Congress’s CARES Act waived required minimum distributions (RMDs) from retirement accounts for calendar 2020, including from 401(k), 403(b), and governmental 457(b) plans as well as SEP IRAs, SIMPLE IRAs, and traditional IRAs.
+This year, Congress’ CARES Act waived required minimum distributions (RMDs) from retirement accounts for calendar 2020, including from 401(k), 403(b), and governmental 457(b) plans as well as SEP IRAs, SIMPLE IRAs, and traditional IRAs.

 Third, if you need money and you’re not yet old enough to take an RMD, the 10% early withdrawal penalty is waived.